simstevens/ddro-via-bilevel/README.md

 * os
 * sys

 Moreover, the bilevel problems obtained for the discrete uncertainty sets can either be solved using `MibS 1.2` or `Yasol 4.0.1.5`.
 For more details on how to install `MibS` visit the [MibS Quick Start Guide](https://coin-or.github.io/MibS/).
-For more detail on how to install `Yasol` visit the [Yasol Website](https://tm-vm-2.wiwi.uni-siegen.de/yasol-software.html).
+For more details on how to install `Yasol` visit the [Yasol Website](https://tm-vm-2.wiwi.uni-siegen.de/yasol-software.html).

 ## Usage
 ### Continuous Uncertainty Sets